Humans from various cultures holding a planet © Goethe-Institut

 Netherlands

-TnK provides schools with a hybrid language education approach allowing students to choose their preferred language subject, which in many cases aligns with the home languages of the students.
-The foundation collaborates with qualified and diversely trained language experts, who work in teams to deliver educational content.
+TnK provides schools with a hybrid language education approach, allowing students to choose their preferred language subject, which in many cases aligns with their home languages.
+The foundation collaborates with qualified and diversely trained language experts who work in teams to deliver educational content.
 (Language) teachers affiliated with a school can also contribute to TnK education.
-TnK employs an approach combining in-person and online education and guidance, extending across schools.
+TnK employs an approach that combines in-person and online education and guidance, extending across schools.

 www.taalnaarkeuze.nl